 Ultimately, I sought help from a functional medicine doctor in Colorado.
 She was the first person to diagnose me with polycystic ovary syndrome—a hormonal and metabolic condition.
 She also told me I had an under-active thyroid, likely due to the years I spent over-exercising, not managing my stress, not eating enough calories, etc. Despite the news, I was determined to regulate my cycle.
 Not only for the sake of my fertility, but for the sake of my overall health.

 Under the care of my functional medicine doctor, I tried a few different things.
 First, I temporarily limited gluten and dairy (I noticed no change with this, however).
 I began seed cycling.
 I took a thyroid medication, for six months, to support my hypothyroidism.
 Furthermore, I opted for more gentle exercise, started routine acupuncture, and increased my consumption of healthy fats and fiber, all in the name to improving my hormones and blood sugar.
 Beyond these things, I also moved on from a stressful job, graduated as a holistic health coach, and embraced new hobbies.

 Everything—from food, supplements, and lifestyle choices—proved beneficial.
 I let my body speak for itself, tuning into its intuitive needs.
-Eventually, I regained a more regular menstrual cycle, although it’s hard to know what (exactly) did the trick.
-During those dynamic years, I had to do a lot of inner-work.
-It changed me for the better, though.
+I loosened my grip on my rigid routine, even on days I didn’t want to.
+Eventually, it paid off.
+Almost two years after my diagnosis, I regained a more regular menstrual cycle!
+But during those dynamic years, I put in daily, consistent work.
 I learned that healing from a hormone imbalance is not linear.
-Progress, for that matter, is hardly ever linear.
 Trial, error, and a lot of patience were my guiding lights.

 combining Eastern and Western Medicine